opendistro/for-elasticsearch-docs/docs/elasticsearch/metric-agg.md

 }
 ```

-### top_hits
+## top_hits

-The `top_hits` metric ranks the matching documents based on a relevance score for the field that's being aggregated.
+The `top_hits` metric is a multi-value metric aggregation that ranks the matching documents based on a relevance score for the field that's being aggregated.

 You can specify the following options: